LucianoAdonis/lucianoadonis.github.io/pages/confluence.md

 # Templates

 One of the biggest problems that I have seen regarding people documentating is a lack of structure, so basically they expend more time wondering about how to do structure the page rather than sitting down to write.

 By using a template you can reduce the scope of doing that and have a limited scope of what they need to provide, so instead of making something from nothing, they just have to fill with the proper information.

+Before diving in types of structures, we have to discuss about ways to make the Template more obvious to the casual Confluence User.

+## Template Accessibility

+Instead of creating a normal page by clicking the 'Create' button, you have to select the three dots at the side.
+If you or your admin promoted the template, it will appear in the first options, and you can select it and finally have the format.

+There are more straightforward ways to achieve this, but you may understand why people always miss this.

+[Add Page via Form](https://apps-docs.servicerocket.com/x/mglb?utm_medium=confluence&utm_source=macro_editor).
+In later sections, we will board more Macros, but by now, this is what lets you define a button to create a page based on a defined template or Live Templates.

+The Live Templates must be discussed separately, which can quickly get tricky.

 ## Complex Documents